Rebecca-ET/Rebecca-ET.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why I'm taking this class
+subtitle: Why I'm taking electronic textiles
 ---

-My name is Rebecca Kim.
-I am here for the following reasons:

-- I like cross-stitching, crafts, and working with my hands
-- I enjoy trying new things and am especially excited to learn coding for the first time!
+Hello, my name is Rebecca Kim.
+I have always enjoyed activities that involve working with my hands like cross-stitching and crafts.
+When I discovered a course that combined sewing and coding skills to create wearable technology, I was delighted by the possibility of a creativite project and signed up.
+I like learning new skills and am especially excited to learn coding for the first time!
-- I need a Division III course that will not destroy me